Niger Delta University

 Niger Delta University (NDU) is in Wilberforce Island, Bayelsa State in the southern part of Nigeria.
 It was established in 2000.
-It is a Bayelsa state government-funded university.
-In 2002, It was established by Chief DSP Alamieyeseigha, then governor of Bayelsa state.
-It has two main campuse, one in the state capital, Yenagoa, which contains the law faculty, and the other in Amassoma.
+It is a Bayelsa state government-funded university which was established by Chief D.S.P.
+Alamieyeseigha, then governor of Bayelsa state.
+It has two main campuses, one in the state capital, Yenagoa, which houses the law faculty, and the other in Amassoma.
 It also has its teaching hospital known as Niger Delta University Teaching Hospital (NDUTH) in Okolobiri.